 In other instances, I might only have a general idea about the place or its people in advance of my departure.
 The ruins at Tiwanaku are a good example of that.
 I’d read somewhere about the archaeological site near La Paz and thought it might be an interesting place to visit but I knew nothing about the Tiwanaku culture before going there.
 Sometimes there’s a place on my itinerary that generates either a pre-trip shrug or a sort of exploratory indifference.
 Then, an intense experience adds significant post trip seasoning to my research stew.
 Every place we visited in the Sacred Valley represented this sort of place.
 None more so than Ollantaytambo.

-Unprepared in more ways than one
+Unprepared in more ways than one.

 The overcast skies at the time of our arrival dull the impression this place makes in sunshine when it has an ethereal glow.
-I had a stronger reaction when I first saw the so-called fortress of Ollantaytambo than I’d had at Mt.
-Rushmore.
+I had a stronger reaction when I first saw the so-called fortress of Ollantaytambo than I’d had at Mount Rushmore.
 It looked as though the Inkas simply carved their way up the mountain and built structures that, more than most we’d seen, appear to rise organically from the contours of the hills.

 Notice that I called Ollantaytambo a “so-called fortress.”
 Like every other Inkan mystery, we cannot be certain of the purpose of this multi-faceted and unfinished complex.
 It’s likely that at least some of the structures served a military purpose but its characterization as wholly – or even principally – military comes from the Spanish Conquistadors and undoubtedly reflects their experiences.

-What’s in a name
+What’s in a name?

 This is a rare instance where the present name of the town accords with its historical one.
 Of course, how that came to be is a matter of conjecture.
 The most likely explanation is that it’s a corruption of the Quechua words ullantawi meaning ‘a place to see down’ and tampu meaning ‘inn’ or ‘resthouse’.